mever-team/FairBench/docs/quick.md

 decide which of the concerns matter after drawing a broad enough picture (human-in-the-loop, consult with stakeholders).
-Finally, keep track of important concerns with standalone measures covered in this tutorial (jump to the end to see what results look like).
+Finally, keep track of important concerns with standalone measures covered in this tutorial
+(jump to the end to see what results look like).

 ![workflow visualization](fairbench.drawio.png)

+!!! tip
+    Find how to combine standalone measures of this tutorial to compare algorithms and datasets by also visiting the above-linked report documentation (near the end).

 !!! danger
     Domain knowledge is often used to immediately select measures,